JustenMX/javascript-challenges/README.md

-# JavaScript Problem Sums
+# JavaScript Challenges

-### A collection of JavaScript problem sums from various platforms
+## A collection of JavaScript challenges from various platforms

 - LeetCode
 - CodeWars
 - FreeCode
 - CodeAcademy
+- CoderByte
+- NTU

 > disclaimer: I have only included those that I have attempted to solve successfully.